Siwar-dev94/silver-price-prediction/README.md

 ##  Description
 This project focuses on predicting silver prices using multiple Machine Learning and Deep Learning models.

+##  Dataset
+The dataset used for this project is available in the `data/` folder.
 ##  Models Used
 - Random Forest
 - XGBoost